-To prevent this keto fried rice from becoming mushy, stir-fry the vegetables and also the eggs separately and add the shredded cauliflower last.
+To prevent this keto fried rice from becoming mushy, stir-fry the vegetables and the eggs separately.
+Add the shredded cauliflower last.
 This will also preserve the nutritional value and health benefits of cauliflower.

 Studies show that stir-frying preserves 60% of the antioxidant activity of cauliflower .
 The predominant antioxidant compounds in this keto Chinese food include quercetin, pyrogallol, vanillic acid, and kaempferol.
 One cup of cauliflower also provides 2.5 grams of fiber and 46 mg of vitamin C (77% of the daily value).

 Chow mein literally translates to stir-fried noodles.
 You'll find chow mein in most Chinese restaurants as this is a highly sought-after Asian dish.
 Unfortunately, noodles are a no-no on keto, so you'll need to get creative to curb your noodle cravings.

 Enter zucchini noodles.
 Also called zoodles, these low-carb, high-fiber noodle alternatives are easy to make for your keto chow mein dish.
 Use a fresh, crisp zucchini and run it through a spiralizer, mandolin, or julienne tool and voila.